It takes a matter of minutes to travel to Greenwich, whether by Tube, train, DLR or riverboat, so you’ll be able to jump straight into your adventure.

 Take the bus to Greenwich Peninsula for a pub lunch at The Pilot.
 Soak up the atmosphere of the refurbished venue which dates back to the early 1800s, and more recently featured in Britpop group Blur’s music video Parklife.
 When it comes to food, choose British pub classics such as fish and chips, a steak or burger, or opt for one of the more experimental dishes, from venison bolognese to pumpkin gnocci.

 Spend an afternoon in the air

 Hop aboard the Emirates Air Line cable car, for a trip high up over the Thames from Greenwich to the Royal Docks.
-You’ll spot London landmarks such as Cutty Sark, Canary Wharf and Queen Elizabeth Olympic Park en route during the seven-minute journey each way.
+You’ll spot London landmarks such as Cutty Sark, Canary Wharf and Queen Elizabeth Olympic Park en route during the 10-minute journey each way.

 After you return to Greenwich, head to NOW Gallery to discover the latest in contemporary art and design.
 This gallery hosts regular exhibitions from artists, designers and other creative minds in the form of solo shows and live works, as well as outdoor works throughout the Greenwich Peninsula.

 Dine on worldwide treats during dinner at one of The O2’s eclectic restaurants.
 From Brazilian street food at Cabana and top notch steaks at Gaucho, to Thai dishes at Busaba Eathai, there’s a host of cuisines to enjoy.
 Other Greenwich Peninsula restaurants include all-day dining eatery and wine bar Greenwich Kitchen, and Basque-inspired Vinothec Compass.